riyas90cse/oompa-loomba-crud/README.md

 `./gradlew test`

 ###### Gotcha #1:
 In order to test the application, CORS is enabled for all.
-You can find `*` in the app origins.
+You can found `*` in the app origins.

 napptilus.app.origins = https://oompa-service.napptilus.com,*